PiotrYartsev/DDS-v3/README.md

 - List of dark data files
 - List of missing files
-- Summary statistics

 ## Requirements

 - Python 3.7+
 - Rucio client library
-- Access to Rucio server and storage systems
+- Access to Rucio server and possession of storage file dump

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.